paulorssalves/site-psicoterapia/README.md

-# README.md

-- tema base do website criado a de um _fork_ do [lugo, do Luke Smith](https://github.com/paulorssalves/lugo).
+Tema base do website criado a de um _fork_ do [lugo, do Luke Smith](https://github.com/paulorssalves/lugo).

 ## Afazeres